-Base salaries of the Corporation's executives are reviewed by the MRCC and approved by the Board annually to ensure that they reflect the contribution of each executive officer.
-Base salaries for executive officers are established with reference to market data and internal job classification as it relates to the contribution to the strategic and financial results of the Corporation.
-Several factors are considered when setting base salaries, including each executive officer's individual performance rating, level of responsibility, prior experience, and the relationship between base salaries paid to all employees of the Corporation.
-In addition, the Corporation believes that base salaries should be based on the median level of salaries paid to similar positions at comparable companies in the forest products and other industries, adjusted for size based on sales volumes.
-Base salaries were increased in 2011 as a result of the review undertaken by the MRCC in 2011 as a result of the Compensation Review.
+Base salaries of our executives are reviewed by the MRCC and approved by the Board annually to ensure that they reflect the contribution of each executive officer.
+Base salaries for executive officers are established with reference to market data and internal job classification as it relates to the contribution to our strategic and financial results.
+Several factors are considered when setting base salaries, including each executive officer's individual performance rating, level of responsibility, prior experience, and the relationship between base salaries paid to all our employees.
+In addition, we believe that base salaries should be based on the median level of salaries paid to similar positions at comparable companies in the forest products and other industries, adjusted for size based on sales volumes.
+Base salaries were increased in 2012 as a result of the compensation review undertaken by the MRCC in 2012.